Workout After Eating: How Long to Wait by Meal and Intensity

 If dinner is big, eat at 5:00.
 Or split it: small plate at 5:00, second small plate at 8:30.
 If you must eat at 6:00, keep it light and low fat, then pick a lower-intensity class.

-Eat a regular breakfast 2–3 hours before.
+Eat a regular breakfast 2 to 3 hours before.
 Take fuel on the bike.
 Liquids and gels are your friend for keeping the gut calm.
 Don’t cram a giant meal on the start line unless you enjoy chaos.

 If you want more formal reading without my jokes, skim a couple of mainstream sources and come back to your notes.
 Start with a basic overview like the nutrition guides I keep linked on my site for big-picture context.